 And, unfortunately, before the extradition process is complete...which, on average, can take anywhere from one to three months...the fugitive is assumed guilty until proven innocent, as he/she is typically held in jail until the matter is resolved.

 There are a number of legal defenses and strategies that a skilled California criminal defense lawyer can employ to challenge the extradition process.
 Your attorney may be able to

 - contest the validity of the extradition application and supporting documentation,

 - claim that you are not the person named in the extradition warrant,

 - work directly with the prosecutor to agree on a way for you to appear in California voluntarily rather than in police custody, and/or

 - negotiate a deal with the prosecutor where you resolve the matter without having to travel to California.

-In this article, our California criminal defense attorneys1 will provide a comprehensive guide to understanding California's extradition process by addressing the following topics:
+In this article, our California criminal defense attorneys1 will explain:

 Extradition is the legal process of transporting a suspected or convicted criminal...known as a "fugitive from justice"...to another state or nation so that he/she may stand trial or face sentencing.
 The state requesting the alleged criminal is known as the "home state" or "demanding state."
 The state where the alleged criminal is located is known as the "asylum state."